quenio/ATN/README.md

 An inner-context can be embedded in an outer-context, in which case all the definitions of the outer-context are known by the inner-context, but not the other way around.

-An inner-context can be embedded in many outer-contexts as long as those outer-contexts do not have contradictions among themselves.
+An inner-context can be embedded in many outer-contexts as long as all contexts do not have contradictions among themselves.